brandontlocke/NERtwork/README.md

 This will take a bit to run (it should generally do 4-5 files per minute), but will print all of the results into a file in the same folder called `entities.csv`

 ### Notes
-As new versions of Stanford NER come out, the folder name will change and you may need to update your batchner.sh file so that portion of text on lines 8 or 9 that say `stanford-ner-X.X.X` match the folder name
+The purpose of renaming the stanford-ner folder is that every new version has a different folder name, meaning this script needs to be updated every few months with every new Stanford NER release.
+Changing the folder name on your hard drive means that this script needs significantly less maintenance.

 This would not have have been possible without Bill Turkel's [Named Entity Recognition with Command Line Tools in Linux](https://williamjturkel.net/2013/06/30/named-entity-recognition-with-command-line-tools-in-linux/)